 In addition to promoting positive mental health and wellbeing, we aim to recognise and respond to mental ill health.
 In an average classroom, three children will be suffering from a diagnosable mental health issue.
 By developing and implementing practical, relevant and effective responses and procedures we can promote a safe and stable environment for students affected both directly, and indirectly, by mental ill health.
 It is important to note, however, that there may be some incidences where the pupil requires more specific and intensive support than the school is able to offer.
-In this instance, an Annual Review will be held to discuss a suitable alternative to allow the pupil to access the support they need.
+In this instance, an Emergency Annual Review will be held to discuss a suitable alternative to allow the pupil to access the support they need.
+In addition, referrals will be made to relevant agencies for support.